britcoin3/britcoin3.3/README.md

 - 5% Annual Interest on Staked coins

-- No IPO but 10 million coins minted for fiat investor at block 1,038,000
+- No IPO but 10 million extra coins mint for fiat investor

 - 1% Premine for Bounties, Competitions and Giveaways (all spent now)